Extra 10% off worldwide with code

-Fringed by a sweeping Mediterranean coastline and steeped in an ancient history that comes to life through some of the most well-kept ruins in the world, Italy is a land of majesty, history and beauty.
+Fringed by a sweeping Mediterranean coastline and steeped in an ancient history that comes to life it's well-kept ruins, Italy is a land of majesty, history and beauty.

 Its rugged Tuscan Coast is the kind of thing that chick-lit was made for.
 Take Nights in Tuscany, for example.
 Then, let’s not forget how we were all salivating over Neapolitan cuisine after speeding our way through Eat, Pray, Love.